kunukn/vue-2-datepicker/README.md

 #### beforeCalendarHeader

 Sometimes you need to show custom content before the calendar header.
-For such cases you can use the named slot `beforeCalendarHeader`.
+For such cases, you can use the named slot `beforeCalendarHeader`.

 An example would be to use bootstrap's `input-group-prepend` and `input-group-append` to show some custom text: